Other Guides

 4. Copying Files to External Drives

 Some users manually copy files from OneDrive to external hard drives, believing this method ensures data safety.
 This approach is labor-intensive and prone to human error, leading to inconsistent backups and potential data loss.
-It’s hardly possible to observe and maintain this type of backup on a company scale, even if it’s automated with some scripts running on user workstations.
+It’s hardly possible to observe and maintain this type of backup on a company scale, even if it’s automated by means of scripts running on user workstations.
 Finally, recovering from such copies will take lots of effort in the case of data loss.

 Let’s admit that having such copies is much better than having nothing at all, but at the same time, it’s so much worse than a proper automated backup.